 If your parent owns the home, consider renting it to tenants.
 The rental income can help defray extra costs that the family may incur, or help pay for the care provided in other community settings, and offer certain tax benefits.
 In addition, renting the home, rather than selling, can also give your parent a longer transitional period to adjust to new living arrangements.
 Selling a long-time residence can seem very final, and can add an extra dimension of anxiety to the transition.

 Your parent will need time to adjust to his/her new living environment and role with your family.
 Your patience and support will help make this transition smoother.
 An outside counselor may also be helpful.
-For additional advice on moving your parent to a new living situation, see the FCA Fact Sheet Downsizing Your Home: A Checklist.
+For additional advice on moving your parent to a new living situation, see the FCA Fact Sheet Downsizing Your Home: A Checklist for Caregivers.